 Many federal aid programs, like the Pell Grant, Iraq Afghanistan Service Grant and TEACH Grant awards, require class attendance for the courses you are enrolled and receiving grant funds.
 If you are marked as “Not Attending” on the official class roster (e.g., 12th day of each fall and spring term), your award amounts may be reduced or cancelled based on the courses you have actually begun attending.
 If you fail to begin attendance in all of the courses for which you are registered, you will have failed to establish eligibility for financial aid.
 In this situation, you will be required to repay all of the financial aid that you have received.

 The 2014-2015 FAFSA is now available online at www.fafsa.gov.
 UNT's priority deadline to submit a FAFSA is March 15, 2014.

 If you receive a PIN, you agree not to share it with anyone.
 Your PIN serves as your electronic signature and provides access to your personal records, so you should never give your PIN to anyone.
 Be sure to keep your PIN in a safe place.
-For more information, please go towww.pin.ed.gov.
+For more information, please visit the PIN website.

 Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Interest rates will be determined each June for new loans for the upcoming award year (July 1 to the following June 30).
 Each loan will have a fixed interest rate for the life of the loan.
-The following interest rates are for new Direct Loans made on or after July 1, 2013, and before July 1, 2014, and includes loans already disbursed after July 1, 2013 before the passage of the Act.
+The following interest rates are for new Direct Loans first disbursed on or after July 1, 2014, and before July 1, 2015.

 Satisfactory Academic Progress (SAP) is currently monitored at the end of each term.
 Detailed SAP requirements can be found here.